Piraeus Visit on 1 July 2015

 After buying the tickets for the BLUE STAR PATMOS trip, we then had to buy those for the CHAMPION JET 1.
 This required us to head to the Sea Jets ticket agency, which is located in the E9 gate.
 This meant that we had to walk around the E8 gate, which is the departure gate for ships I know very well: the ones operating on the Saronic Gulf.
 The first one I saw was the IONIS of Ionis Ferries.
 2015 was her first season on the Saronic Gulf, and was spent on the Piraeus-Aegina-Methana-Poros line.
 She became the first ship I ever saw in my life to have operated on both islands I go to every summer, these being Zakynthos (where she had been operating from 1993 to 2015) and Aegina (since 2015).

-The starboard side funnel of the IONIS, which features the well-known Tyrogalas Ferries logo.
-The ship belonged to the latter, while the Ionis Ferries brandname was used for the first time in 2015 when the ship transferred from the Ionian Sea to the Saronic Gulf.
+The starboard side funnel of the IONIS, which features the well-known logo of Tyrogalas Ferries.
+The ship belonged to the latter, while the Ionis Ferries brandname was used for the first time in 2015, when the ship transferred from the Ionian Sea to the Saronic Gulf.

 Another ferry operating on the Piraeus-Aegina-Agistri line, the ACHAEOS of 2way Ferries, seen during her second straight season (and third overall) on the Saronic Gulf.
 I traveled to and from Aegina on both occasions with her in 2014.